pablodecm/paper-inferno/paper/paper.md

 In this section, a machine learning technique to learn non-linear sample summary statistics is described in detail.
-The method is based on minimising the expected variance of the parameters of interest obtained via a non-parametric simulation-based synthetic likelihood.
+The method seeks to minimise the expected variance of the parameters of interest obtained via a non-parametric simulation-based synthetic likelihood.
 A graphical description of the technique  is depicted on [@Fig:diagram].